 The NAPPTIVE Playground provides a method to easily get on-demand Kubernetes namespaces that can be used for many of the CI/CD use cases, from integration testing to deployment of the newly released application.
-To illustrate how to accomplish this with the Playground, we have create a demo project to showcase how CI/CD system such as GitHub Action can be used in conjunction with NAPPTIVE to deploy an application.
+To illustrate how to accomplish this with the Playground, we have created a demo application with NodeJS to showcase how CI/CD system such as a GitHub Action can be used in conjunction with NAPPTIVE to deploy an application.

-The project considers an scenario where a repository (i.e., cd-example) has a set of associated GitHub Actions that are automatically triggered whenever a new merge is perfomed on the master branch of the repository.
-The action will trigger a script that is able to communicate with the NAPPTIVE Playground, obtain information about the deployed application, and proceed to either create or update the running application.
+The project considers a scenario where a repository (i.e., example-app-nodejs) has a set of associated GitHub Actions that are automatically triggered whenever a new merge is performed on the master branch of the repository.
+The different actions illustrate how to:

 Want to try it out?

-Follow the instructions on the CD demo project, fork it, and discover how CI/CD pipelines can easily leverage systems such as the NAPPTIVE Playground.
+Follow the instructions on the example NodeJS project, fork it, and discover how CI/CD pipelines can easily leverage systems such as the NAPPTIVE Playground.

 - Using Personal Access Tokens to log into NAPPTIVE from a script.